benjeh32/privacy-choices/README.md

      */
     categories: [
         {
-            // REQUIRED (string) unique identifier for this category in the user preferences cookie
+            // REQUIRED (string) unique identifier for this category in the user preferences cookie (should not contain spaces)
             storageKey: 'analytics',
             // REQUIRED (string) the title of the category as shown in the settings sidebar
             title: 'Analytics storage',